M\"obius function and primes: an identity factory with applications: Introduction and results

 \subsection{\textbf{A methodological remark}}

-The way error terms are handled in analytic number theory is of utmost importance.
-While the Perron summation formula exhibits the use of complex analysis and multiplicative characters, the exponential sum method in essence relies on the Fourier expansion of the sawtooth function $x\mapsto\{x\}-\frac12$, and thus uses complex analysis in the additive world.
-Instead, our approach is to use real analysis and handle the arising error terms directly by absolute value bounds.
-In the language of Theorem \ref{OFD}, they correspond to the terms $H'(t)-\frac{1}{t}\sum_{n\le t}g(n)h\left(\frac{n}{t}\right)$, where we are usually selecting either $g(n)=1$ or $g(n)=(-1)^{n+1}$.
-Precisely, one of the novelties of this article is the usage of~$g(n)=(-1)^{n+1}$ rather than solely of~$g(n)=1$; this will become clearer in Appendix \ref{App}.
+The treatment of error terms in analytic number theory is of utmost importance.
+The Perron summation formula highlights the use of complex analysis and multiplicative characters, whereas the exponential-sum method essencially relies on the Fourier expansion of the sawtooth function $x\mapsto\{x\}-\frac12$, and thus brings complex analysis in the additive world.
+In contrast, our approach is based on real analysis, handling the error terms directly by absolute value bounds.
+In the language of Theorem \ref{OFD}, these error terms correspond to $H'(t)-\frac{1}{t}\sum_{n\le t}g(n)h\left(\frac{n}{t}\right)$ and the quantity $S_{f\star g}(X/t)$, where we are usually selecting either $g(n)=1$ or $g(n)=(-1)^{n+1}$.
+Precisely, a key novelty of this article is the use of~$g(n)=(-1)^{n+1}$ rather than relying solely on the choice $g(n)=1$.